 Same-Sex Marriages and Civil Unions

-Additionally, following the U.S. Supreme Court's ruling that Section 3 of the Defense of Marriage Act (DOMA) is unconstitutional, generally, federal laws that apply to spouses and married couples now apply equally to same-sex and opposite-sex couples who are legally married under state law.
+Following the U.S. Supreme Court's decision in Obergefell v.
+Hodges, No. 14-556 (June 26, 2015), states are required to license same-sex marriages and to recognize same-sex marriages entered into in other jurisdictions.
+Laws that apply to spouses and married couples now apply equally to same-sex and opposite-sex couples who are legally married under state law.

 State Laws on Benefits